ycdxsb/PocOrExp_in_Github/2020/README.md

 - [https://github.com/forse01/CVE-2020-25213-Wordpress](https://github.com/forse01/CVE-2020-25213-Wordpress) :  ![starts](https://img.shields.io/github/stars/forse01/CVE-2020-25213-Wordpress.svg) ![forks](https://img.shields.io/github/forks/forse01/CVE-2020-25213-Wordpress.svg)

 ## CVE-2020-25200
- ** DISPUTED ** Pritunl 1.29.2145.25 allows attackers to enumerate valid VPN usernames via a series of /auth/session login attempts.
+ Pritunl 1.29.2145.25 allows attackers to enumerate valid VPN usernames via a series of /auth/session login attempts.
 Initially, the server will return error 401.
 However, if the username is valid, then after 20 login attempts, the server will start responding with error 400.
 Invalid usernames will receive error 401 indefinitely.
 Note: This has been disputed by the vendor as not a vulnerability.
-They argue that this is an intended design.
+They argue that this is an intended design

 - [https://github.com/lukaszstu/pritunl-CVE-2020-25200](https://github.com/lukaszstu/pritunl-CVE-2020-25200) :  ![starts](https://img.shields.io/github/stars/lukaszstu/pritunl-CVE-2020-25200.svg) ![forks](https://img.shields.io/github/forks/lukaszstu/pritunl-CVE-2020-25200.svg)

 ## CVE-2020-25134
- An issue was discovered in Observium Professional, Enterprise &amp; Community 20.8.10631.
+ An issue was discovered in Observium Professional, Enterprise & Community 20.8.10631.
 It is vulnerable to directory traversal and local file inclusion due to the fact that there is an unrestricted possibility of loading any file with an inc.php extension.
 Inclusion of other files (even though limited to the mentioned extension) can lead to Remote Code Execution.
 This can occur via /settings/?format=../ URIs to pages/settings.inc.php.